Thursday, December 11, 2025

 Negatives

-• The most common criticism.
-The bass is tight and clean, but the deep sub-bass frequencies lack the presence, impact, and "rumble" expected in modern music or from planar headphones.
+• The bass is tight and clean, but the deep sub-bass frequencies lack the presence, impact, and "rumble" expected in modern music or from planar headphones.

 • The soundstage is accurate but generally small and "in-your-head."
 It lacks the expansive width and airiness of competitors like the HiFiMan Sundara.